kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

   * you do not purchase actual instances but ‌commit to one or three years of On-Demand Instances at a discounted price
   * **commitment unit: dollar**
   * provide up to 72 percent savings on AWS compute usage
-* Reserved instances
-  * Save up to 75 percent compared to On-Demand Instance pricing.
-  * You can select either a 1-year or 3-year term for each of these options.
-  * **Standard Reserved Instances**: These provide the most significant discount (up to 72 percent off On-Demand pricing) and are best suited for steady-state usage.
-  * **Convertible Reserved Instances**: These provide a discount (up to 54 percent off On-Demand pricing) and the capability to change the attributes of the Reserved Instance if the exchange results in the creation of Reserved Instances of equal or greater value.
-Like Standard Reserved Instances, Convertible Reserved Instances are best suited for steady-state usage.
-  * **Scheduled Reserved Instances**: These are available to launch within the time windows that you reserve.
-With this option, you can match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.
 * Reserved instances vs saving plans
   * ![031-saving-plans-vs-reserved.png](./images/031-saving-plans-vs-reserved.png)
 * [Dedicated Host](https://aws.amazon.com/ec2/dedicated-hosts/)